 d) Global shutter vs. rolling shutter

 In some scientific imaging applications, the shutter type of the camera is an important specification.
 There are two options: global shutter or rolling shutter.
-In a global shutter, the entire pixel array is exposed to light at the same time while in a rolling-shutter architecture the light is captured line-by-line, typically from the top to the bottom of the sensor, creating a time lag between the top and the bottom of the image.
-When imaging a fast-moving sample (dynamic in the same range as the readout speed of the camera) covering a large portion of the field of view, a rolling shutter camera will be subject to motion artifacts.
-But in some applications, the rolling-shutter can be used as an advantage, for instance like in light-sheet fluorescence microscopy where the rolling-shutter can be synchronized with the beam of light being swept across the field of view in order to significantly increasing the SNR.
+In a global shutter, the entire pixel array is exposed to light at the same time, whereas in a rolling-shutter architecture, the light is captured line-by-line, typically from the top to the bottom of the sensor, creating a time lag between the top and the bottom of the image.
+When imaging a fast-moving sample (dynamic in the same range as the readout speed of the camera) covering a large portion of the field of view, a rolling-shutter camera will be subject to motion artifacts.
+However, in some applications, the rolling shutter can be used to an advantage.
+For instance, in light-sheet fluorescence microscopy, the rolling shutter can be synchronized with the beam of light being swept across the field of view to significantly increase the SNR.

-All CCD cameras have a global shutter, and most of the CMOS cameras in this guide are rolling-shutter cameras, except the following models: Moment (Teledyne Photometrics), Retiga E7 (Teledyne Photometrics), C-BLUE One 0.5MP, C-BLUE One 1.7MP, C-BLUE One 7.1MP, C-BLUE One UV (First Light Imaging / Oxford Instruments), HiCAM Fluo 1000 & HiCAM Fluo 2000 (Lambert Instruments).
+All CCD cameras have a global shutter, and most of the CMOS cameras in this guide are rolling-shutter cameras, except for the following models: Moment (Teledyne Photometrics), Retiga E7 (Teledyne Photometrics), C-BLUE One 0.5MP, C-BLUE One 1.7MP, C-BLUE One 7.1MP, C-BLUE One UV (First Light Imaging / Oxford Instruments), HiCAM Fluo 1000, and HiCAM Fluo 2000 (Lambert Instruments).

 e) A fair(er) comparison of frame rates